 Lattice degeneration can occur in one or both eyes.
-However, it is common to find the condition present in both.
+However, it's common to find the condition in both.

 Overall, there may be one lesion or many more.

-In the United States (U.S.), lattice degeneration affects 8 to 10% of the general population.
+In the United States (U.S.), lattice degeneration affects eight to ten percent of the general population.1

 However, healthcare professionals and investigators do not know what causes the condition.
-Some family clusters may have lattice degeneration, but there is no definitive inheritance pattern.
+Some family clusters may have lattice degeneration.
+However, there is no definitive inheritance pattern.

 Lattice degeneration will not trigger symptoms.
 However, a retinal tear or detachment caused by the condition can occur on rare occasions.“Lattice Degeneration.”
 The American Society of Retina Specialists.

-As mentioned earlier, healthcare professionals do not know the exact cause of lattice degeneration.
-While you may come across the condition more often in people with myopia or certain genetic conditions, no specific determinant for lattice degeneration has been listed.
+You may come across the condition more often in people with myopia or certain genetic conditions.
+However, no specific determinant for lattice degeneration has been listed.
 It can worsen existing eye diseases also.